maxemiliang/Puzzlr/README.md

-#this is gonna eventually be a cool puzzle game maker
+#Puzzlr

+The simple puzzle maker made in NodeJS